KoesGroup/Snakemake_ATAC_seq/README.md

 - **plotFingerprint** contains interesting figures that answer the question: **"Did my ChIP work???"** .
 Explanation of the plot and the options available can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html)

-- **PLOTCORRELATION** folder contain pdf files displaying the correlation between the samples tested in the ChIP experiment, many options in the plotcorrelation rules can be changed via the configuration file.
+- **PLOTCORRELATION** folder contain pdf files displaying the correlation between the samples tested in the ATAC experiment, many options in the plotcorrelation rules can be changed via the configuration file.
 More information about this plot can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html)

 - **HEATMAP** folder contain pdf files displaying the content of the matrix produced by the `computeMatrix` rule under the form of a heatmap.
 Many option for the `computeMatrix` and the `plotHeatmap` rules can be changed in the configuration file.
 More information about this figure can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotHeatmap.html).